Labels and stickers are not the same

-The main purpose of a label is to identify a product or an object.
-Labels provide information.
-They are applied to items such as product packaging, shipping boxes and envelopes, warehouse shelves, and more.
+A label’s main purpose is to identify a product or an object.
+They provide information on items such as product packaging, shipping boxes and envelopes, warehouse shelves, and more.

-Labels usually are available in either paper or film materials.
-The materials are often thinner and are designed for quick and easy peeling from the backing.
+Labels are generally available in paper or film materials.
+The materials are often thinner and are quick and easy to peel from the backing.

-Labels come in primarily two formats.
-Sheet labels are perfect for smaller projects and they have to be applied by hand.
-Roll labels are great for higher volume jobs and can be applied by hand or machine.
+They come in primarily two formats: sheets and rolls.
+Sheet labels are perfect for smaller projects and hand applications.
+Roll labels are great for higher volume jobs and work for both hand and machine applications.

 What is a sticker?

-Custom stickers are meant to be passed out or sold without knowing their final destination.
-The end-users decide what to do with the stickers.
-They might put them on their laptop, thermal water bottle, skateboard helmet, car window or just keep them as “swag” stickers.
+Custom stickers are ideal for passing out or selling without knowing their final destination.
+The end-users will decide what to do with the stickers.
+They might put them on their laptop, thermal water bottles, skateboard helmet, or car window or just keep them as “swag” stickers.

 Since you don’t know where it will end up, you should order stickers with extra durability as they are often exposed to tough environments.
-Most stickers are made of either vinyl or film materials that have a UV varnish or laminate to protect them from things such as water, sunlight and incidental scratches and scuffing,
+Most stickers are made of either vinyl or film materials.
+They usually have a UV varnish or laminate to protect them from things such as water, sunlight, and incidental scratches and scuffing,

-Die-cut stickers are cut to size and don’t have any extra backing or liner around the sticker.
+Die-cut stickers are cut to size without any extra backing or liner around the sticker.
 These are perfect if you want a custom shape like a palm tree or a banana.

-Kiss-cut stickers are cut through the top vinyl layer only, leaving the paper backing intact.
+Kiss-cut stickers are cut through the top vinyl layer only with the paper backing intact.
 With this option, some printers will allow you to add things like your company’s contact information or website around the outer edge.
 Currently, printing on the outer paper is not possible with Avery.